phonegap/phonegap-docs/docs/en/edge/cordova/events/events.batterylow.md

 batterylow
 ===========

-This is an event that fires when a Cordova application detects the battery has reached the low level threshold.
+The event fires when the battery has reached the low level threshold.

     window.addEventListener("batterylow", yourCallbackFunction, false);

 Details
 -------

-This event that fires when a Cordova application detects the percentage of battery has reached the low battery threshold.
-This value is device specific.
+The event fires when the percentage of battery charge has reached the low battery threshold, device-specific value.

-The batterylow handler will be called with an object that contains two properties:
+The `batterylow` handler is passed an object that contains two
+properties:

-- __level:__ The percentage of battery (0-100). _(Number)_
+- __level__: The percentage of battery charge (0-100). _(Number)_
-- __isPlugged:__ A boolean that represents whether or not the device is plugged in or not. _(Boolean)_
+- __isPlugged__: A boolean that indicates whether the device is plugged in. _(Boolean)_

-Typically, you will want to attach an event listener with `document.addEventListener` once you receive the Cordova 'deviceready' event.
+Applications typically should use `document.addEventListener` to attach an event listener once the `deviceready` event fires.

 Supported Platforms
 -------------------